nekumonokat/ISP_web_audio_app/2 project_wo_enhancements/README.md

 ISP web-based audio application that works with different filter effects.

+NOTE: THIS IS THE CODE THAT DOES NOT HAVE ENHANCEMENT OF FILTER SELECTION.
+THERE IS A BUG IN FILTER SELECTION CAUSING THE FILTER TO ONLY WORK IF I CLICK "DISABLE" THEN "ENABLE AGAIN".
+IF I CANNOT FIX IT, THIS IS PROOF THAT THE FILTERING WORKS

 The base code is from Coursera, with modifications to make sure that the application is smooth when being used.
 Added "RESET" buttons so that users can reset how loud the song is, the panning, and speed of the audio.